Skip to content

 Triṃśikā, verse 1 · from Xuanzang's Chinese · tr.
 Claude (Anthropic), 2026

 The opening move is structural and linguistic, not metaphysical.
-Vasubandhu does not say self and dharmas do not appear; he says they appear as provisional designations (upacāra) — labels the appearances have to carry, not entities the appearances have to refer to.
+Vasubandhu does not say self and dharmas do not appear; he says they appear as provisional designations (upacāra): labels the appearances have to carry, not entities they have to refer to.
 Both terms matter.
-“Self” is the obvious target, but “dharmas” — the basic ontological elements of Abhidharma analysis — is the more radical inclusion.
+“Self” is the obvious target, but “dharmas”, the basic ontological elements of Abhidharma analysis, is the more radical inclusion.
 Even the units you would reach for in order to ground “self” are themselves upacāra.
-What is left?
-Only the transformations of consciousness from which the designating arises.
+All that is left is the transformations of consciousness from which the designating arises.
 The remaining 29 verses unpack what those transformations look like, layer by layer; this verse tells you how many there are (three) and what they are not (independent things).

 LAYER 3 · PRAVṚTTI-VIJÑĀNA The Six Sense Consciousnesses eye · ear · nose · tongue · body · thinking mind stateless consumers LAYER 2 · MANAS Self-Consciousness always-on reader · reifies the substrate as "I" stateful cache LAYER 1 · ĀLAYA-VIJÑĀNA Store Consciousness all karmic seeds · karmically neutral · "like a river flowing" append-only event log replays seeds conditions experience deposits impressions writes new seeds